poferrari/learn-elasticsearch/README.md

 > Other examples you can find in the folder [`query-examples`](query-examples).

 ## Trainings
-Specific trainings on certain Elasticsearch topics, you can find in the folder [`training`](training)
+Specific trainings on certain Elasticsearch topics, you can find in the folder [`training`](training).

 ## References
 * https://www.elastic.co/blog/benchmarking-and-sizing-your-elasticsearch-cluster-for-logs-and-metrics